rajhraval/My100DaysOfSwiftUI/Project 4 - BetterRest/Project4.md

-## Project 3 - Views And Modifiers - 100DaysOfSwiftUI Challenge
+## Project 4 - Better Rest - 100DaysOfSwiftUI Challenge

-### Project 3 - Day One - Day 23 of 100DaysOfSwiftUI
+### Project 4 - Day One - Day 26 of 100DaysOfSwiftUI

 > Machine intelligence is the last invention that humanity will ever need to make. - Nick Bostrum